Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Discussion

-Most management plans we discussed require for their implementation two types of models, which differ in their skills \citep{dickey-collas14:_hazar}.
+Most management plans we discussed require for their implementation two models with different skills \citep{dickey-collas14:_hazar}.
 The first is what we called the management model.
-It serves to compute targets and parameters of mHCR consistent with the objectives.
-The emphasis is on this model's skill to make long-term projections; after all, MSY is, by any account, defined in terms of long-term states and yields.
-A second type of model is needed to estimate current stock sizes $B_i$, since these values are needed to compute exploitation rates $F_i$ from mHCRs, and then to convert the exploitation rates into catch allowances.
-The model skills required here are those of classical stock-assessment models, i.e.\ to accurately determine current states of stocks based on current and historical data. \STC{} requires in addition that these stock-assessment models can estimate neutralising exploitation rates.
-To achieve this, the models must be capable of forecasting states for given exploitation rates a few years into the future.
-That is, the key skill lies in short-term projections.
+It serves to compute parameters of mHCRs consistent with objectives.
+Emphasis is on the skill to make long-term MSY projections.

+In practice, a second type of model is needed to determine the stock sizes $B_i$ required to compute exploitation rates $F_i$ from mHCRs and to convert these into catch allowances.
+Conventional age or size-structured stock-assessment models can be use for this.
+They have the desired skill to accurately determine current states of stocks based on current and historical data. \STC{} requires in addition that these models can estimate neutralising exploitation rates.
+To achieve this, they must be capable of forecasting states for given exploitation rates a few years into the future.
+The key skill is therefore short-term projection.

 Strategies to implement these two model types will be different.
 For long-term projections, interactions with the ecosystem at large and general principles such as conservation and dissipation of energy as it flows through food chains will be important.
-For short-term projections, optimal use of available data will be at the focus, as is the case with current stock-assessment models.
+For short-term projections, optimal use of available data will be key, as with current stock-assessment models.